English (ENG) Courses

 Topics vary from semester to semester.
 Refer to the Course Descriptions document on the Registrar's webpage for topics and descriptions of current offerings.

-Prerequisites: One credit from English at Wabash.
+Prerequisites: Prerequisite: one credit from English at Wabash.

 Credits: 0.5-1